fraktalcyber/k8s-security-lab/Lab-notes.md

 where the actual IP address is different for every participant.

+If during the exercises there's ever a situation where eg. kubectl complains something like:

+    The connection to the server localhost:8080 was refused - did you specify the right host or port?

+it probably means that the KUBECONFIG environment variable isn't set to your cluster's kubeconfig file (at /tmp/config-your.name).
+Set the environment variable and you're good to go.

 **If you get this far, you've finished the first task.**

 ## Task: Inspecting Pod security settings

 As discussed, easiest way to inspect Pod specifications' security posture is to use kubesec.io, which can be run from the command line when you have Docker installed.
-(Note: run docker on your own workstation.)
+Note: you can run docker also on your own workstation, but there's also docker installed on the bastion host. kubectl must be run on the bastion host.

-Create a file named minimal.yaml on your machine with these contents:
+Create a file named minimal.yaml with these contents:

     apiVersion: v1
     kind: Pod